Asian shares slugged, bonds bought amid trade gloom

 "We continue to remain long 10's, targeting 1.3% due to a combination of weakness in the global economy and trade war uncertainty filtering through into a weaker U.S. economy," said Priya Misra, head of global rates strategy at TD Securities.

-"This will force the Fed to ease beyond a 'mid-cycle adjustment to policy'," he added.
+"This will force the Fed to ease beyond a 'mid-cycle adjustment to policy'," she added.
 "We believe that the market is underpricing the risks of additional rate cuts in 2020."

 The drop in yields initially swept the legs out from under the dollar, which slid 0.5% on Friday against a basket of currencies and was last trading at 97.654 .